jsutlovic/jsutlovic.com/README.md

 This is the source for my website, [jsutlovic.com](http://jsutlovic.com)

-Built on Django (v 1.4), with some jQuery.
+Built on Django (v 1.4), with some jQuery for the frontend.

 `settings.py` omitted for setup and security reasons.